Bjoern-Hegstam/shopping-list-js/README.md

 Next step
 ---------

-* pug/jade situation seems to be fubar.
-Move to different template engine.
-  * Mustache?
-Essential that templates can be reused on the client to avoid duplicated code.

 * Checkout frisby for migrating postman tests to pure code

 * Convert server-side code to ES6, checkout babel for client-side js